ruffoa/Compilers-PT_Pascal/TestSuite/Semantic/InitialValues/initial-values-testErr.md

 ```
 ### Semantic assertion 49 failed: symbol stack not empty at end of semantic phase
 ### Semantic assertion 50 failed: type stack not empty at end of semantic phase
-### Semantic assertion 53 failed: value stack not empty at end of semantic phase
 ```